 4. Wilson RF Legacy

 As the most recognizable face of Wilson tennis, Roger Federer is mostly known for the racquets he endorses.
 However, the company gave him his own tennis balls, and a lot of people like what they bring to the table.
-Mostly available in four-packs, it is also a unique way to purchase tennis balls and have an ample supply during a match.
+Mostly available in four-packs, it is also a unique way to purchase tennis balls and has an ample supply during a match.

 The first thing that people notice when they open a new can is, of course, the extra ball included.
 This helps to speed up the game, and also extend the life of all the balls in general.
 When there are just three balls in the rotation, picking them up is sometimes a hassle.
 They are also in use a bit more, so having a fourth ball in the rotation will help out.